bukharin/grandi/README.md

-# Grandiose
+# Grandi
 [Node.js](http://nodejs.org/) native bindings to NewTek NDI(tm).
 For more information on NDI(tm), see:

 https://www.ndi.tv/

-This module will allow a Node.JS program to find, receive and send NDI(tm) video, audio and metadata streams over IP networks.
-All calls a asynchronous and use Javascript promises with all of the underlying work of NDI running on separate threads from the event loop.
+This module allows a Node.js program to find, receive and send NDI(tm) video, audio and metadata streams over IP networks.
+All calls are asynchronous and use JavaScript promises with all of the underlying work of NDI running on separate threads from the event loop.

-NDI(tm) is a realisation of a grand vision for what IP media streams should and can be, hence a steampunk themed name of _gra-NDI-ose_.
+NDI(tm) is a realisation of a grand vision for what IP media streams should and can be.

 Fork Information
 ----------------

-This is [Dr. Ralf S. Engelschall](http://engelschall.com)'s indirect fork of the original [Streampunk Grandiose](https://github.com/Streampunk/grandiose) codebase.
+Grandi is a maintained fork of the original [Streampunk Grandiose](https://github.com/Streampunk/grandiose) project.
+It keeps the familiar API while modernizing the codebase and expanding functionality:

-The differences against the original codebase are:
+- TypeScript-focused rewrite with complete binding coverage.
+- Improved NDI SDK handling (versioning, download/packaging, and portability improvements).
+- Added utilities to make common workflows easier.
 - audio frame sending support from the [rse/grandiose](https://github.com/rse/grandiose) fork.
-- ad-hoc download of NDI SDK 5.0.0 from the [rse/grandiose](https://github.com/rse/grandiose) fork.
+- ad-hoc download of NDI SDK from the [rse/grandiose](https://github.com/rse/grandiose) fork.
-- portability fixes for clean compile under Windows, macOS and Linux from the [rse/grandiose](https://github.com/rse/grandiose) fork.
+- Portability fixes for clean compile under Windows, macOS and Linux from the [rse/grandiose](https://github.com/rse/grandiose) fork.
-- portability fixes for macOS from the [danjenkins/grandiose](https://github.com/danjenkins/grandiose) fork.
+- Portability fixes for macOS from the [danjenkins/grandiose](https://github.com/danjenkins/grandiose) fork.
 - NDI Sender functionality from the [ianshade/grandiose](https://github.com/ianshade/grandiose) fork.
-- TypeScript type definitions from the [ianshade/grandiose](https://github.com/ianshade/grandiose) fork.
+- Initial TypeScript type definitions from the [ianshade/grandiose](https://github.com/ianshade/grandiose) fork.
-- NDI Routing functionality from scratch.
+- NDI Routing functionality from the [hopejr/grandiose](https://github.com/hopejr/grandiose) fork.

 ## Installation

-Grandiose supports the Windows/x86, Windows/x64, macOS/x64, Linux/x86 and Linux/x64 platforms at this time only.
+Grandi supports the Windows/x86, Windows/x64, macOS/x64, Linux/x86 and Linux/x64 platforms at this time only.

 Install [Node.js](http://nodejs.org/) for your platform.
 This software has been developed against the long term stable (LTS) release.